ZaQuarius15/programming-univbasics-4-crud/README.md

 array.*

-The shovel method (`<<`) is the preferred syntax for adding elements to an array, however you might see other methods used in examples online:
+The shovel method (`<<`) is the preferred syntax for adding elements to an array, however you might see other methods used in examples online.

 ### The `.push` Method